scott2291/GA4/README.md

     When checking the `ERR10802863_R2_val_2_fastqc.html` file again, there is no warning under the Overrepresented sequences tab, which indicates that the repeated `G`s have been removed.

     The command needed a specified number, and I used the 3 that I noticed from the `trimgalore --help` command.
 I am not sure if this is too short of a specification, and I would be curious as to what you would reccommend to set this to.

-### Bonus: Modify the script to rename the output FASTQ files

-if you choose not to do this Bonus part, you can simply move on to Part C.

-The TrimGalore output FASTQ files are oddly named, ending in `_R1_val_1.fq.gz` and `_R2_val_2.fq.gz` – check the output files from your initial run to see this.
-This is not necessarily a problem, but could trip you up in a next step with these files.

-Therefore, modify your TrimGalore script to rename the output files after running TrimGalore, giving them the same names as the input files.
-Then, rerun the script to check that your changes were successful.

 ## Part C: TrimGalore batch jobs in a loop